Skip to content

 without changing the business logic.

-If you don’t specify format, the model will choose one.
+If you don’t specify it, the model will choose.
 Sometimes it’ll guess right.
-Sometimes it won’t.

 Respond in JSON format with this structure: